bnb-chain/bnb-chain.github.io/docs/bcfusion/users/stake-migration.md

 * Cross Chain Redelegation
 * Undelegation, Cross Chain Transfer, New Delegation

+Be noted, for delegations which are created in [BEP-153](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP153.md) format, please refer to [this document](bep153-stake-migration.md) for the migration process.

 ## Cross Chain Redelegation

 Cross chain redelegation allow users to migrate their delegations to BSC as delegations to native BSC validators,